TUDB-Labs/mLoRA/README.md

  + Quantization with Qwen2 have no effect (same with transformers).
  + Applying quantization with DoRA will result in higher memory and computation cost (same with PEFT).
+ + Sliding window attention with generate cache may product abnormal output.
+ + ChatGLM models with generate cache may product abnormal output.

 ## Installation